omkarcloud/botasaurus/botasaurus-desktop-tutorial.md

 ![Highlighted Yahoo Finance Element](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/yahoo-finance-element.png)
 5. Return the stock price in a structured format.

-Additionally, we name the scraper `stockPriceScraper`, which is required for Botasaurus to find the input controls, which we will create later.
+Additionally, we name the scraper `stockPriceScraper`, which is required for Botasaurus to find the input controls, which we will create in Step 3.

 ```ts
 import { playwright } from 'botasaurus/playwright';